-Originally I had used their initial line called Brushed Chunky Mohair (composition 84% Kid Mohair, 8% Wool, 8% Nylon as a binder) yarn which came in 50 gr balls and were the perfect amount for my rather large doll heads back then, with a little bit of extra yarn left in case I wanted to add pigtails or something; which I never did and ended up with smaller balls of mohair I didn't know what to do with.
+Originally I had used the line called Brushed Chunky Mohair (composition 84% Kid Mohair, 8% Wool, 8% Nylon as a binder) yarn which came in 50 gr balls and were the perfect amount for my rather large doll heads back then, with a little bit of extra yarn left in case I wanted to add pigtails or something; which I never did and ended up with smaller balls of mohair I didn't know what to do with.

 Using mohair that has been spun for knitting instead of the one made for doll hair, can be quite a disappointing experience.
 For one, the yarn doesn't have the staple needed to give you a realistic look, and you will need ridiculous amounts of it to make a full-looking head, which can pose other messy issues like tangling and matting.

-I feel it is so valuable to have doll makers behind DollyMo, who understand the needs one has and have struggled and gone through the process of creating a yarn that we can all use and make beautiful dolls with.
+I feel it is so valuable to have doll makers behind these two brands, who understand the needs one has and have struggled and gone through the process of creating a yarn that we can all use and make beautiful dolls with.
 They really understood what was needed, and have tried to supply all makers of dolls with a very reasonably priced alternative, especially to those of us who like to make dolls with natural hair shades and love the traditional look of a brushed mohair cap.

-I wish they keep expanding their colours, to add more subtle shades, but for now I am extremely happy with the ones they have, some traditional and some pretty vibrant for the kiddos that love their dolls in bright colours.
+I wish they keep expanding their colours, to add more subtle shades, but for now, I am extremely happy with the ones they have, some traditional and some pretty vibrant for the kiddos that love their dolls in bright colours.

 There is something so simple and stately about a doll with this kind of hair.
 And now, I must go and fiddle with my sewing machine who wanted to play some pranks on me today and almost brought me to tears.
 In times like these, I turn to my faithful hand-sewing tasks or crochet hooks, or even some trusty knitting needles, to teach her a lesson.